Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The connection with L-functions arose in three phases. \begin{enumerate} \item{}\lititle{The \(\GUE\) era.} The original formulation in the early 1970's concerned the limiting local statistics of eigenvalues\slash{}zeros.
+The connection with \(L\)-functions arose in three phases. \begin{enumerate} \item{}\lititle{The \(\GUE\) era.} The original formulation in the early 1970's concerned the limiting local statistics of eigenvalues\slash{}zeros.
 By \emph{limiting} we refer to the rescaled eigenvalues in the large matrix limit.
 The matrices are Hermitian so the eigenvalues are real.
-See \hyperref[x:subsection:GUEera]{Subsection~{\xreffont\ref{x:subsection:GUEera}}} for more details. \item{}\lititle{The classical compact group era.} In the late 1990's it was realized that certain compact unitary groups of matrices could be associated with families of L-functions.
-The size of the matrices is a natural function of the conductor of the L-functions (so one could model at finite height), the particular matrix group is determined from properties of the L-functions, and the characteristic polynomial can be used to model the values of the L-functions.
-See \hyperref[x:subsection:CUEera]{Subsection~{\xreffont\ref{x:subsection:CUEera}}} for more details. \item{}\lititle{The recipe era.} In the early 2000's a heuristic, which was inspired RMT but does not actually make use of random matrices, was developed which reproduces virtually every conjecture arising from RMT.
-Furthermore, the heuristic produces the complete main term and not just the leading order behavior.
+See \hyperref[GUEera]{Subsection~{\xreffont\ref{GUEera}}} for more details. \item{}\lititle{The classical compact group era.} In the late 1990's it was realized that certain compact unitary groups of matrices could be associated with families of \(L\)-functions.
+The size of the matrices is a natural function of the conductor of the \(L\)-functions (so one could model at finite height), the particular matrix group is determined from properties of the \(L\)-functions, and the characteristic polynomial can be used to model the values of the \(L\)-functions.
+See \hyperref[CUEera]{Subsection~{\xreffont\ref{CUEera}}} for more details. \item{}\lititle{The recipe era.} In the early 2000's a heuristic, inspired by RMT but not actually making use of random matrices, was developed to conjecture the full main term of averages of shifted products and ratios of \(L\)-functions.
+Those expressions, ratios in particular, are sufficient to produce all the correlation functions of the zeros, and so can reproduce virtually every conjecture arising from RMT.
+See~\hyperlink{CS}{[{\xreffont 38}]}.
+Furthermore, the heuristic produces the complete main term and not just the leading order behavior, and there is no need to insert an ``arithmetic factor'' in an ad-hoc way.
 The heuristic goes by the name ``the recipe''.
-See the end of \hyperref[x:subsection:recipeera]{Subsection~{\xreffont\ref{x:subsection:recipeera}}} for a brief mention. \end{enumerate}
+See the end of \hyperref[recipeera]{Subsection~{\xreffont\ref{recipeera}}} for a brief mention. \end{enumerate}